 The RenaissanceRe Holdings Ltd. Amended and Restated Non-Employee Director Stock Plan, as amended (the "Directors Plan"), provides equity compensation for those directors of the Company (the "Non-Employee Directors") who are not employees of the Company, the Investors or any of their respective affiliates.
-The Directors Plan provides for (i) annual grants of Full Voting Common Shares with an aggregate fair market value of \$15,000; (ii) grants of options to purchase 6,000 Full Voting Common Shares upon appointment to the Board (or such later date as the Board may establish) and options to purchase 2,000 Full Voting Common Shares upon each re-election to the Board, in each case at an exercise price equal to the fair market value of the Full Voting Common Shares on the date of grant or as otherwise determined by the Board; (iii) grants of Full Voting Common Shares from time to time in such number as the Board may determine; and (iv) grants of options to purchase Full Voting Common Shares from time to time, at such price and in such number as the Board may determine.
+The Directors Plan provides for (i) annual grants of Full Voting Common Shares with an aggregate fair market value of \$15,000; (ii) grants of options to purchase 6,000 Full Voting Common Shares upon appointment to the Board (or such later date as the Board may establish) (iii) thereafter as of each subsequent annual general meeting of shareholders, each director (so long as he continues to serve as a director of the Company after the date of such subsequent annual general meeting) shall automatically be granted options to purchase 2,000 Full Voting Common Shares, in each case at an exercise price equal to the fair market value of the Full Voting Common Shares on the date of grant or as otherwise determined by the Board; (iv) grants of Full Voting Common Shares from time to time in such number as the Board may determine; and (v) grants of options to purchase Full Voting Common Shares from time to time, at such price and in such number as the Board may determine.
 Non-Employee Directors also receive an annual retainer of \$10,000 under such Plan.
 Non-Employee Directors also receive a fee of \$1,000 for each Board meeting attended and a fee of \$500 for each Board committee meeting attended.
 Additionally, the Company provides to all directors reimbursement of all expenses incurred in connection with service on the Board.